jelmer/silver-platter/README.rst

 The directory also contains ``.patch`` files that can be used to easily review the generated changes and directories with clones with the changes.
+The patch files are just for your convenience and are otherwise ignored by silver-platter.

 You can now review the changes, and edit bulk.yaml as you see fit - remove entries that don't appear to be correct, edit the details for the merge